Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Discussion

 \subsection{Final Discussion}

-The purpose of this investigation of symmetric edge polytopes was to study relationships between graph structure and facet structure.
-While the case study above gives hope that theoretical results are possible, graphs with more edges can have much greater diversity and complexity of structure, hence leading to greater difficulty in obtaining such results.
-This is one of our motivations for considering clustering metrics and random graph sampling methods to explore possible connections.

-For Erd\"os-Renyi random graphs \(G\sim G(n,p)\), we observed empirically that an approximate lower bound for the number of facets of \(\PG\) is \(2^n-2\), the number of facets of \(P_{K_n}\), and that as \(p\) increases, we see \(\facets(G)\) tending toward \(\facets(K_n)\).
-We also establish a threshold of \(p>1/2\) such that, with high probability, any sufficiently even bipartition \((A, V\setminus A)\) of the vertices of \(G\sim G(n,p)\) induces a facet subgraph of \(G\).
+The goal of our current investigation of symmetric edge polytopes was to study relationships between graph structure and facet structure, with a focus on both theoretical and empirical results for various random graph models.
+For Erd\"os-Renyi random graphs \(G~\sim~G(n,p)\), we observed empirically that as $p$ increases, the number of facets of \(\PG\) tends toward \(2^n-2\), the number of facets of \(P_{K_n}\).
+We also established a threshold of \(p>1/2\) such that, with high probability, any sufficiently even bipartition \((A, V\setminus A)\) of the vertices of \(G\sim G(n,p)\) induces a facet subgraph of \(G\).
+Thus, with high probability, the number of such bipartitions gives a lower bound on \(\facets(\PG)\) for Erd\"os-Renyi graphs.
 Furthermore, with high probability, \(G\) has a facet subgraph that supports exactly the facet hyperplanes supported by the same bipartition on the complete graph.

-The trends seen for \(G(n,p)\) have no apparent connection to the average local clustering coefficient, which is \(p\).
+While the trends seen when we sample from \(G(n,p)\) have no apparent connection to the average local clustering coefficient, which is \(p\), correlations are observed when we consider different approaches to sampling graphs.
+An exhaustive computation for all connected graphs on eight vertices shows a positive correlation between average local clustering and number of facets.

-When we consider different restrictions on the graph spaces we sample, correlations do arise.
 Using Markov Chain Monte Carlo methods to sample from the space of connected graphs with a fixed number of vertices and edges, we see that graphs with higher \(\Cws\) tend to produce polytopes with more facets.
-Additionally, data from these ensembles indicates that the variance in facet counts tends to increase as \(\Cws\) increases.
-When we further restrict to the space of connected graphs with fixed degree sequence (in particular graphs with hubs and \(k\)-regular graphs), this correlation remains and we see less change in variance.
+Additionally, data from these ensembles indicates that the range in facet counts tends to increase as \(\Cws\) increases.
+When we further restrict to the space of connected graphs with fixed degree sequence (in particular graphs with hubs and \(k\)-regular graphs), this correlation remains and we observe less variety in the range of facet counts across difference small intervals of clustering values.